1. Home

 Introduction

-Students Explain Digital Accessibility: Content structre, created by LX. lab
+Students Explain Digital Accessibility: Content structure, created by LX. lab

 Why do it?

-• Users with motor impairments, dyslexia or processing impairments can use assistive technologies to easily navigate around long documents more easily.
+• Users with motor impairments can navigate long documents more easily with assistive tools.

 How do I add structure to my content ?